-- 4.1 The Parish Council will ensure that the request/complaint is being, or has been, investigated. - 4.2 In the first instance the Clerk will consult with the Chair and Vice-Chair of the Council.
-If they are in agreement that the behaviour meets the definitions of this policy, the Clerk will notify the requestor that their communications are being referred to the Council at the next meeting. - 4.3 The matter will be considered by the Council confidentially prior to issuing a warning.
-The Clerk will make contact by post, to explain why this behaviour is causing concern and ask them to change this behaviour and outline the actions that the Council may take if they do not comply. - 4.4 If the disruptive behaviour continues, the Clerk will issue a letter notifying them that the way in which to contact the Parish Council in future may now be restricted.
-The Clerk will issue this letter in consultation with the Chair and Vice-Chair of the Council. - 4.5 This will be referred to the Council for agreement and a decision as to what procedures to put in place and for what period.
-The Clerk will advise the requestor of the decision and procedures that were agreed by the Council. - 4.6 Any restriction that is imposed on contact with the Council will be appropriate and proportionate and the requestor will be advised of the period of time over which that restriction will be in place.
+- 4.1 The Parish Council will ensure that the request/complaint is being, or has been, investigated. - 4.2 In the first instance the Clerk will consult with the Chair of the Council and then the Council as a whole prior to issuing a warning.
+The Clerk will make contact by post, to explain why this behaviour is causing concern and ask them to change this behaviour and outline the actions that the Council may take if they do not comply. - 4.3 If the disruptive behaviour continues, the Clerk will issue a reminder letter advising that the way in which to contact the Parish Council in future will be restricted.
+The Clerk will make this decision in consultation with the Chair of the Council, then the Council as a whole and a written communication will be sent to advise what procedures have been put in place and for what period. - Any restriction that is imposed on contact with the Council will be appropriate and proportionate and the requestor will be advised of the period of time over which that the restriction will be in place.
 In most cases restrictions will apply for between three to six months, but in exceptional cases this may be extended.
-In such cases the restrictions would be reviewed on a quarterly basis, or at the next Council Meeting. - 4.7 Restrictions will be tailored to deal with the individual circumstances of the request and may include: - a.
-Restricting telephone calls to specified days and/or times and/or duration requiring any personal contact to take place in the presence of an appropriate witness.
+In such cases the restrictions would be reviewed on a quarterly basis, or at the next Council Meeting. - 4.5 Restrictions will be tailored to deal with the individual circumstances of the request and may include: - a.
+Restricting telephone calls to specified days and/or times and/or duration requiring any personal contact to take place in the presence of an appropriate witness. - b.

-- b.
 Advising the Council will not accept contact by telephone except through a third party e.g. A solicitor, a Councillor or a friend acting on their behalf. - c.
 Advising only correspondence by postal letter to an address provided. - d.
 Requiring contact to take place with one named member of staff only. - e.
-Advising that the Parish Council will not respond to or acknowledge any further requests on the same subject matter. - 4.8 When the decision has been taken to apply this policy, the Clerk will contact the requestor(s) in writing to explain: - Why the decision has been taken. - What action has been taken. - The duration of that action. - 4.9 The Clerk will issue a Section 14 notification and enclose a copy of this policy in the letter to the complainant. - 4.10 Where requests continue in a way which is vexatious, the Clerk, in consultation with the Chair and Vice-Chair of the Council and the Council as a whole, may decide to refuse all contact with the complainant and issue a Section 17.6.c and stop any investigation into the request. - 4.11 Where the behaviour is so extreme, or it threatens the immediate safety and welfare of staff, other options will be considered, e.g. the reporting of the matter to the police or taking legal action.
-In such cases, prior warning of that action may not be given. - 4.12 If the same request made in writing and/or has also been made verbally and has been answered in full and recorded in the minutes, then the requestor is advised of this and is referred to the minute reference (public participation item).
+Advising that the Parish Council will not respond to or acknowledge any further requests on the same subject matter. - 4.6 When the decision has been taken to apply this policy, the Clerk will contact the requestor(s) in writing to explain: - Why the decision has been taken. - What action has been taken. - The duration of that action. - 4.7 The Clerk will issue a Section 14 notification and enclose a copy of this policy in the letter to the complainant. - 4.8 Where requests continue in way which is vexatious, the Clerk, in consultation with the Chair of the Council and the Council as a whole may decide to refuse all contact with the complainant and issue a Section 17.6.c and stop any investigation into the request.

+- Where the behaviour is so extreme, or it threatens the immediate safety and welfare of staff, other options will be considered, e.g. the reporting of the matter to the police or taking legal action.
+In such cases, prior warning of that action may not be given. - 4.10 If the same request made in writing and/or has also been made verbally and has been answered in full and recorded in the minutes, then the requestor is advised of this and is referred to the minute reference (public participation item).
 If the same request has been submitted to an external body, the requested evidence supplied, and the case closed, then section 21 exemption could apply.